marko-js/marko/README.md

 raptor-widgets
 ==============

 The `raptor-widgets` module provides a simple and efficient mechanism for binding behavior to UI components rendered on either the server or in the browser.
 This module also supports inter-widget communication and provides a simple framework that encourages best practices and makes it easy to "wire up" complex applications.
-Out of the box, bindings are provided for [Raptor Templates](https://github.com/raptorjs3/raptor-templates) and [Dust](https://github.com/linkedin/dustjs).
+Out of the box, bindings are provided for [Marko](https://github.com/raptorjs3/marko) and [Dust](https://github.com/linkedin/dustjs).
 There is no complex widget class hierarchy or complex API and you are free to use jQuery or any other library for working with the DOM.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->